Quick overview:

 How to register a well in the Land Registry

-If you have sufficient groundwater and the well can be built, the planning permission for the well site will be issued by the relevant building authority.
+If you have enough groundwater and the well can be built, you will need a planning permission for the location of the well, which will be issued by the relevant building authority.
 Subsequently, a building permit and a groundwater abstraction permit must also be obtained.
 These can be dealt with in a combined application that you submit to the local environmental department.
 However, you should also take into account that if the borehole is deeper than 30 metres, it will already be a so-called mining work, which must be approved separately.

-What to look out for when registering in the Land Registry
+What to look out for when registering in the land register

 The application for entry in the Land Registry is not a simple matter and often contains errors that lead to rejection.
 This will make the whole process longer and more expensive.
 It is already possible to make mistakes in the deed of deposit.
 It contains basic information about the property (e.g. the cadastral area or parcel number).
 In addition, it often happens that the information in the deposit document contradicts the deposit application itself.
 Furthermore, important information about the property may be missing from the proposal.